 A caching checklist would be helpful.

-Therefore, you must incorporate changes in your website so that it can take advantages of the browser caching.
+Therefore, you must incorporate changes in your website so that it can take advantage of browser caching.
 One of the tools to help you do so is the W3 Total Cache.

 Through Minification, unnecessary and unused code, redundant formatting, comments, etc. are removed.
 This activity doesn’t affect how the browser pulls up the data afterward.
 In fact, it speeds up your website loading time.